 Neurons serve as a medium of communication (facilitated by synapses) within the human system and brain by processing signals physiologically and electrochemically.
 In other words, neurons are considered as the building blocks of the nervous system.

 Networks can be considered as analogous to the processes and lateral links established by the neurons and synapses with other parts of the body and nerve cells to coordinate physical muscular movements, cognitive abilities, heartbeats/rhythms, learning, etc. Therefore, facilitating a synchronistic physiological and psychological functioning of the human body.

 Metaphors have their own charm.
 Academic scholars, practitioners, poets, literature specialists, and others have used metaphors in their own way to exemplify ideas, thoughts, models, and like.

 The metaphor of gardening was used to illustrate effective management by Stephen R. Axley in his well-written article ‘How Does Your Garden Grow?’
 An excerpt of this article can be found at https://www.questia.com/magazine/1P3-222373901/how-does-your-garden-grow.
 I read this article as a part of my school curriculum (graduated Fall 2016) and we were required to describe U.S. organization/workforce metaphorically.

-I could relate today’s 21st century organization and workforce to neuronal networks due to my I described today’s 21st-century organization and workforce as neuronal networks due to my passion for neuroscience, especially neuroplasticity.
+I could relate today’s 21st-century organization and workforce to neuronal networks due to my I described today’s 21st-century organization and workforce as neuronal networks due to my passion for neuroscience, especially neuroplasticity.

 Human brain consists of more than one hundred billion neurons, interconnected with each other through synapses.